johannesnelson/johannesnelson.github.io/index.md

 featured: false
 ---

 My name is Johannes.
-I am a data scientist and ecologist, and I love finding innovative ways to protect and gain insight into the natural world.
+I am a data scientist and ecologist, passionate about finding innovative ways to protect and gain insight into the natural world.

 My programming skillset allows me to contribute to projects in a variety of ways,